Bordi00/Network-Security-23-24/README.md

             continue
 ```

-After completing the script, it can be launched using the `python3 slowloris.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.
+After completing the script, it can be launched using `python3 slowloris.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.

 ### RUDY attack
 RUDY (R U Dead Yet?)
 [18](#references) [19](#references) is a type of DoS attack that disrupt web servers by submitting data at an extremely slow rate.
 For this reason it is also called slow POST attack, and it falls into the resource-based DoS category.

 RUDY initiates an HTTP POST request that appears legitimate, complete with the Content-Length header indicating that a very long content submission in forthcoming.
 The body dispatch of the HTTP request is deliberately prolonged by breaking the data into tiny packets, as small as 1 byte, and sending these to the server at very slow rate.

 When multiple instances of RUDY direct such traffic at a single server, the server’s connection table or other server resources such as memory or CPU may be exhausted.
-If the attack succeeds, the server can no longer handle legitimate traffic.d
+If the attack succeeds, the server can no longer handle legitimate traffic.

 For a clearer comprehension of RUDY attack, `rudy.py` is provided.